google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 appear in a log, effectively forcing CAs to add all issued certificates to the logs.

+This document obsoletes RFC 6962.
+It also specifies a new TLS extension that is used to send various CT log artifacts.

 Logs are network services that implement the protocol operations for submissions and queries that are defined in this document.